will-siv/quick-vod/README.md

 - cross platform probably
 - start.gg integration to import match names and players, either automatically or through a gui
 - rewriting this whole thing in a different language
+- another script to update the video titles and descriptions with presets